KerwinKoo/go-wifidog-authserver/README.md

 ## Quick Start

-There is a bin auth-server program in path of `example/gowauth`, Which you can used to test your WiFiDog.
+There is a bin auth-server program in path of `example/gowauth` which you can used to test your WiFiDog.

 ```
 $ git clone https://github.com/KerwinKoo/gowauth.git